Personalized Medicine and the Patient

 SPEAKER | Edward Abrahams, Ph.D., President, Personalized Medicine Coalition

-With entire nations in the throes of the Covid- 19 pandemic in 2020, Siddhartha Mukherjee urged researchers to count viral spread “within people” as well as “across peoples.”
+With entire nations in the throes of the Covid-19 pandemic in 2020, Siddhartha Mukherjee urged researchers to count viral spread “within people” as well as “across peoples.”
 The “science of aggregation,” he explained in an essay published by The New Yorker on April 6, 2020, is most effective when it moves in step with “the science of the one.”
-During this opening keynote presentation, the globally renowned author of The Emperor of All Maladies and The Gene: An Intimate History will provide an update on his thinking about the status and outlook for personalized medicine in a post-pandemic world.
+During this opening keynote presentation, the globally renowned author of The Emperor of All Maladies, The Gene: An Intimate History, and The Song of the Cell: An Exploration of Medicine and the New Human provided an update on his thinking about the status and outlook for personalized medicine in a post-pandemic world.

 INTRODUCTION | Raju Kucherlapati, Ph.D., Paul C. Cabot Professor of Genetics, Harvard Medical School

 KEYNOTE SPEAKER | Siddhartha Mukherjee, M.D., D.Phil., Assistant Professor of Medicine, Columbia University

 Game-changing early detection.
 Pre-screening for genetic risk factors.
 In the era of personalized medicine, biomarker-based cancer diagnostics are captivating the public imagination based on their potential to help physicians get ahead of the second-leading cause of death in the United States.
 Against this backdrop, test developers, a patient advocate, a representative from a leading cancer center, and a medical geneticist discussed strategies for communicating with patients about the complexities of the “dreaded disease.”

 MODERATOR | William Dalton, Ph.D., M.D., Founder and Senior Advisor, M2Gen